The time you've wasted while your Windows 10 computer boots is a lot. Here's how to reduce startup time by a lot.

 Changing Power Plan Make Your Windows Pc Boot Faster

 Power plans are a collection of hardware and system settings that control how much a machine consumes power.
 You can find them under the Power Options menu in the Control Panel.
 They include the option to turn off the display, turn the hard drive off after a particular time, and shut down the computer.
 Power plans help balance power consumption and reduce power usage.
-The power plan is not only used for power management, but it also provides ways to shut down the computer, use different power modes, and troubleshoot power-related issues.
+The power plan is not only used for power management, but it also provides ways to shut down the computer, use different modes, and troubleshoot related issues.

 You can also enable the Ultimate Performance power plan.
 This power plan is not enabled by default on Windows 10 Home or Pro, but you can enable it manually.
 This is the most efficient power plan for most users, giving your PC the most power without sacrificing performance.
 However, you should know that this power plan will reduce battery life.